 “Let the heavens be glad, and let the earth rejoice; And let them say among the nations, “The LORD reigns.“

 And, by the grace of God, today was the last day of classes of my junior year.

-Looking back in retrospect, I can hardly breathe because His love for me is overwhelming and I can see in the rearview mirror how even during all of those times when I doubted, He has always held me so close.
+Looking back in retrospect, I can hardly comprehend the Lord’s great faithfulness to me because I can see in the rearview mirror how even during all of those times when I doubted, He has always held me so close.

 He carried me through this school year.

-I am still in unceasing pain.
-This is still so hard because my tendency is self-pity but God calls me to self-denial because that is where I find Him and in Him is fulfillment and life and strength and joy everlasting.
+Don’t get me wrong, I am still in unceasing pain.
+This life is still so hard because my tendency is self-pity but God calls me to self-denial because that is where I find Him and in Him is fulfillment and life and strength and joy everlasting.